 If you're a beginner hiker, here are some tips for you:

-Getting the itch to do an overnight backpacking trip? (told you so!)
+Getting the itch to do a weekend or an overnight backpacking trip? (told you so!)

 Read this advice to make your first trip easier: